-Students from the Macarthur Polish Saturday School are still working hard.
-Although the school is closed – the project of making Easter palms at home has been completed ?.
-These stunning Easter palms are the most beautiful testimony to how we as a school community are loyal to continuing Polish traditions and customs associated with the celebration of Easter.
+Students from the Macarthur Polish Saturday School continue to work hard.
+Although the school is closed – the project of making Easter palms at home has been completed These stunning Easter palms are the most beautiful testimony to how we as a school community are loyal and dedicated to remembering Polish traditions and customs associated with the celebration of Easter.
 At the same time, they are an expression of longing for Saturday classes at our Polish Saturday School.

 It is amazing how from a tiny spark a hot flame of Love, Joy, Hope and Belonging exploded…

 Thank you, Dear Mrs Celinka, for your uplifting initiative.
-Because of these photos for the first time in this extremely difficult year, we’ve actually managed to feel the atmosphere of the upcoming Easter celebrations.
+Thanks to these photos for the first time in this extremely difficult year, we’ve actually managed to feel the atmosphere of the upcoming Easter celebrations.
 The Polish Saturday School in Macarthur wishes everyone a healthy and hope-filled Easter Celebrations 🙂

 Playgroup @ our school

 With real joy and pleasure I would like to inform you that from the middle of this term a Playgroup for toddlers under the name “Hardworking Bees” has been operating at our school.
 The Playgroup project is coordinated by Mrs. Kinga Pacione.
 Every Saturday I have been noticing how much fun and joy both mums and kiddies have together.
 These meetings have not only social but also educational aspect as well.
 From an early age, these children get familiarised with the Polish language and the culture and traditions of the country of origin of their parents and grandparents.
 Only recently I have realized how much we needed a group like this in our school.
 We strongly invite everyone interested in being part of this wonderful initiative.
 Please promote news about our Playgroup among your family and friends.
 I wish with all my heart that our school family will grow bigger and bigger ?